This chapter was written by Lean Fang, Seth Zoppelt, and Zilong Li and reviewed by Ping He.

 Multi-case optimization

 The following is a multi-case aerodynamic shape optimization problem for the NACA0012 airfoil.
 This tutorial will show you how to use one runScript.py to run multiple cases within one folder.
-Go to the directory: /tutorials-master/NACA0012_Airfoil/multicase, we will see two subdirectories, SA and SST, which are the two cases we are going to run.
-To do that, we need create the builder to initialize the DASolvers for both cases In the setup(self)
+Go to the directory: /tutorials-master/NACA0012_Airfoil/multicase, and we will see two subdirectories, SA and SST, which are the two cases we are going to run.

 def setup(self):